DiazdeLeon/World_Weather_Analysis/README.md

 ![image](https://user-images.githubusercontent.com/95872614/153463509-0e5be54d-7768-4864-97ec-307cf3e59d60.png)

-This challenge consists in the development of three sections:
+This challenge consists in the development of three sections: Retrieve Weather Data, Create a Customer Travel Destinations Map and Create a Travel Itinerary Map.

 # 1. Retrieve Weather Data
 It was generated a set of 2,000 random latitudes and longitudes, retrieved the nearest city, and perform an API call with the OpenWeatherMap.
 In addition, it was retrieved the current weather description for each city.
 Finally, it is presented a new DataFrame containing the updated weather data.